Sculptor Gretel Boose creates extraordinarily stunning – and often whimsical – ceramic figures using a mixture of pinching, slab and coil techniques.

 ABOUT THE ARTIST

-Because of her great curiosity about the human body, mind and spirit, she studied naturopathic medicine and yoga.
-She also joined local artists’ groups and was greatly inspired painting side by side with artist friends, learning about many different approaches.
+I was born and raised in Germany.
+My curiosity about the human body, mind, and spirit brought me to study Naturopathic Medicine and Yoga.
+At the same time, I joined local artists’ groups and was greatly inspired, painting side by side with artist friends, learning about many different approaches.